-The browser combines DOM and CSSOM into the Render Tree, which is the final tree structure containing all nodes and properties that are being used to render the page to the screen.
+The browser combines DOM and CSSOM into the Render Tree, the final tree structure containing all nodes and properties used to render the page to the screen.

 The Render Tree only contains nodes that are required to render a page.
 As a consequence, invisible nodes are omitted.

-The browser uses the Render Tree to calculate node dimensions and position, and ultimately as an input for the paint process.
+The browser uses the Render Tree to calculate node dimensions and position as an input for the painting process.

 Layout and Paint

-In the layout stage, the browser calculates dimensions and position of each node of the Render Tree.
-In this stage, the browser traverses the Render Tree starting from its root and produces a box model.
+In the layout stage, the browser calculates the dimensions and position of each node of the Render Tree.
+The browser traverses the Render Tree starting from its root and produces a box model in this stage.
 This information is finally used to convert each node of the Render Tree into actual pixels on the screen.

 Critical Rendering Path Optimization

 The time required to run the entire process can be variable.
-It depends on many factors like the document size, the number of requests, the applied styles, the user device, etc.
+It depends on the document size, the number of requests, the applied styles, the user device, etc.

 - Structure the HTML to load the critical, above-the-fold content first

-As well explained in Google’s PageSpeed guide, if the amount of data required to render the ATF exceeds the initial congestion window (14.6kb), it will require additional network round trips between the server and browser.
+As well explained in Google’s PageSpeed guide, if the amount of data required to render the ATF exceeds the initial congestion window (14.6kb), additional network round trips between the server and browser will be required.
 On mobile networks, with high latencies, this would significantly delay the page loading (read more on latency).

-The browser builds the DOM incrementally, and this gives us the opportunity to reduce the time required to render the ATF by structuring the HTML so to load the above-the-fold first and defer the rest of the page.
+The browser builds the DOM incrementally, allowing us to reduce the time required to render the ATF by structuring the HTML to load the above-the-fold first and defer the rest of the page.